pawel-szulik/ski-jumping-eda-2013-14/README.md

 I started it back in January, and decided to put it on GitHub in April with the intention of making it more visually pleasing.

+The analysis was conducted in Polish, while the documentation was prepared in English for broader accessibility.

 ## Technologies Used
 * **R 4.5.0**
 * **tidyverse** (dplyr, ggplot2, tidyr)